Fabrizio8535/amazon-clone/Amazon-Clone readme.txt

 - Added the Subtotal component on the Checkout component.
 Added all its imports and created a css for it too.
 - Used the command "npm i react-currency-format" so we can render money in an easy manner.
 -Used the CurrencyFormat tag on the subtotal component to render out money.
 Styled the whole subtotal section in Subtotal.css.

+--Introducing the React Context API
+- Added StateProvider.js
+- Wrapped the App component in Index.js around the <StateProvider initialState ={initialState} reducer ={reducer}> tag.
+- Added a reducer.js file and then initialized the initial state and a reducer which helpes push the item to the basket.